MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-dom-provider.md

 ## Configure provider action

-Typically, customers add this provider action (**Send to DOM**) after order is validated.
+Customers typically add this provider action (**Send to DOM**) after an order is validated.
 When added to an orchestration flow, the **Send to DOM** tile should have the following properties.

 -   **Name**: "Send to DOM"
 -   **Input Events**: "Validation of Order Lines has Succeeded"
 -   **Provider Action**: "Send Order to Retail DOM"